Experience Excellence at the Region’s Most Preferred Orthopedic Practice

-As some of the most highly respected shoulder doctors and surgeons in the region, our specialists, Dr. Charles Milem, Dr. Keith Moore, Dr. William Martin, Dr. David Boles, Dr. Joseph L. Polio, and Dr. Geoffrey Hulse, are committed to providing outstanding, patient-centered care to each of our patients.
+As some of the most highly respected shoulder doctors and surgeons in the region, our specialists, Dr. Charles Milem, Dr. Keith Moore, Dr. William Martin, Dr. David Boles, Dr. Joseph L. Polio, Dr. Geoffrey Hulse, Dr. William Polio, and Dr. Bryce Meredith, are committed to providing outstanding, patient-centered care to each of our patients.
 With years of experience and training, our shoulder doctors excel in thoroughly and accurately assessing, diagnosing, and treating shoulder injuries and conditions, such as rotator cuff injuries, fractures, and tendon tears.
 They also offer a wide array of traditional treatment methods as well as state-of-the-art shoulder surgeries, including arthroscopic surgery, rotator cuff repair, total shoulder replacement, and reverse shoulder replacement.

 No matter what shoulder injury or condition is keeping you from enjoying an active life, you can count on our shoulder doctors to provide the compassionate, individualized care you need to get back to the activities you love.

 If you have been experiencing any of the following signs or symptoms for more than a few days, we recommend that you schedule an appointment with one of our shoulder specialists.

 - Difficulty moving your elbow away from your torso

 - Elbow pain in addition to shoulder pain

 - Pain and stiffness in or around your shoulder joint

 - Pain when lifting items above your head

 - Problems moving your elbow or shoulder joint